soyoahn/soyoahn.github.io/now.md

 ## Social Things I'm Doing
 - [Music League](https://musicleague.com/)
 - Book club at work

 ## TMI/Depressing Stuff Happening Now (A section I might omit in the future but for now no one's reading this so why the heck not)
 - Having a slight existential crisis.
 It's hard to watch the world burn and see wasted human potential everywhere.
 - I crave time with kindred spirits but I crave time alone more.
-- For the first time in my life, I don't know what's next and I'm crazed with the fear of uncertainty.
-- I feel like I'm supposed to be doing something else but it's very hard to continue believing in myself.
-I don't know how to break out of this yet.
+- I think I need to be a producer again.
+That level of impact and constant problem solving (out of true, intrinsic necessity!) is hard to forget and give up.
+I crave chewing on those problems daily.

 What's a **now** page?
 So glad you asked: [https://nownownow.com/](https://nownownow.com/). <br>I love this--it feels like the first entry in a Dungeon Anarchist Cookbook.
-Last updated July 18, 2025.
+Last updated July 19, 2025.